funnypapaya/uxagustina-portfolio/case-studies/diez.md

 ## Scope and constraints
-Our team aimed to create a new technology that would seamlessly connect the design files with various native codebases through a TypeScript design token framework.
+Our team aimed to create a new technology that would seamlessly connect the design files (Figma, Sketch, Adobe XD) with various native codebases through a TypeScript design token framework.
 This would require a massive effort, especially for a small team like ours with a tight deadline.
 It was, then, paramount to validate our assumptions via research.

 This research effort sought to obtain both qualitative and quantitative data to prove or disprove our hypotheses.
 Due to the limited resources the company had to allocate to this research project, I worked on it mostly alone, planning, executing and presenting the findings to the rest of the team.